Nihar1402-iit/Nihar1402-iit.github.io/_pages/Internships.md

 - **Currently working under the CTO of Corover.ai**: I am also leading a team of 4 interns and training them in basic skills required to build an LLM and fine tune an LLM.

 - **Developed a real-time text-to-speech system using Bark framework integrated with Torch and Coqui TTS**: Implemented voice synthesis from text, utilizing deep learning techniques for efficient audio generation.
 Successfully loaded and utilized pretrained checkpoints for model evaluation and synthesized high-quality speech outputs saved as WAV files.

+- Developed a multimedia processing application using Python, integrating libraries such as MoviePy, SpeechRecognition, and Transformers.
+Implemented functionality to convert MP4 videos to WAV format, transcribe speech to text, summarize content, and perform sentiment analysis.
+The application also generates synthesized speech from summarized text and classifies the working environment based on sentiment analysis.
   <a href="https://github.com/Nihar1402-iit/TTS-STT-Voice_cloning">
   <img src="https://github.com/Nihar1402-iit/Nihar1402-iit.github.io/assets/117573996/ac98629b-8a95-4fb2-b789-f349b8bf9e13" alt="Image">
 </a>